 It is a requirement of AB 1600 that the District identify the purpose of the fee.
 The purpose of fees being levied shall be used for the replacement and/or modernization of school facilities.
-The District will provide for the replacement and/or modernization of school facilities, in part, with developer fees The District plans to use developer fees for projected modernization needs of repaving playground blacktop equipment, pairing old windows, replacing roofs, repairing security fencing and installing HVAC.
-In addition, due to the recent universal transitional kindergarten requirement, if additional transitional kindergarten classrooms are required in the future, developer fees may assist with funding those classrooms.
+The District will provide for the replacement and/or modernization of school facilities, in part, with developer fees. levied shall be used for the replacement and/or modernization of school facilities.
+The District will provide for the replacement and/or the replacement and/or modernization of school facilities, in part, with developer fees.
+The District plane to use developer fees for projected modernization needs of repaving playground blacktop equipment, pairing old windows, replacing roofs, repairing security fencing, and installing HVAC.
 Projects will be funded as developer fee revenue is generated.